 The latest admissions information for Dane Court

 Congratulations to all those students who worked hard and passed the Kent Test.
 If you would like to come to Dane Court, please put it down as your preferred choice on your Secondary Common Application Form.
-If your son/daughter has not passed the Kent Test and you would like to appeal for a place at Dane Court, you can do this from 1 March 2017 onwards.
+If your son/daughter has not passed the Kent Test and you would like to appeal for a place at Dane Court, you can do this from 1 March 2018 onwards.
 Appeal forms will be available on-line from Kent County Council.
 Unfortunately, you cannot appeal for a place before 1 March.
-Please make sure that you have lodged your appeal and any supporting documentation with Dane Court by 29 March 2017.
+Please make sure that you have lodged your appeal with Dane Court by 29 March 2018.
+Supporting documents can be sent to the school up to 2 weeks before the appeal date.
 Appeals are usually held in June or possibly earlier.
 The Appeal Panel Administrator will then notify you of the time and date of your appeal approximately a couple of weeks in advance of the hearing.
-An open meeting is held at Dane Court for all parents who are wish to appeal for a place for their child.
-This meeting is attended and run by the Appeals Panel and it will take place in May 2017.
+An open meeting is held at Dane Court for all parents who wish to appeal for a place for their child.
+This meeting is attended and run by the Appeals Panel and it will take place in May 2018.
 The Appeal Panel Administrator will invite you to this meeting.
 At the meeting, you may ask any relevant questions of the Headteacher or the members of the Appeals Panel, and you will be able to hear questions asked by other parents and the responses given.
 The school cannot advise you about what can be included as part of your appeal, but you could discuss this with the headteacher of your child’s primary school if you are unsure.
 Please be aware that to be eligible to appeal, Dane Court must be named on your Secondary Common Application Form (SCAF).
-In March 2017, if your child has passed the Kent test and you applied for but were not offered a place at Dane Court, please complete the green Waiting List Request Form enclosed with your letter of 1 March and return it to the Admissions Team at Kent County Council by 16 March 2017.
-If there are any places available these will be allocated to children on the waiting list from 28 April 2017 onwards.
+In March 2018, if your child has passed the Kent test and you applied for but were not offered a place at Dane Court, please complete the green Waiting List Request Form enclosed with your letter of 1 March and return it to the Admissions Team at Kent County Council by 16 March 2018.
+If there are any places available these will be allocated to children on the waiting list from 25 April 2018 onwards.
 If a place does not become available, your case can go to appeal if you submit an appeal form, together with any supporting documentation, directly to the school.
 The waiting list is maintained in order of the school’s oversubscription criteria.
 Information about waiting lists and how to appeal will be sent to you on 1 March by Kent County Council when you are told the outcome of your secondary school application.

 You can appeal and/or request a place on the waiting list of more than one school.
 If your son/daughter has not taken the Kent Test, please see the relevant section below.